 Policies and IRAS

 The UK Policy Framework for Health and Social Care Research (Nov 2017) sets out the principles of good practice in the management and conduct of health and social care research in the UK.
 Research which falls within the scope of the Framework requires a research Sponsor.
 Formal confirmation of sponsorship must be obtained prior to an IRAS application.
 If the BU Researcher has an associated NHS contract, the NHS Trust or third party should be approached to take the role of Sponsor.
 In all other cases (including BU students/Postgraduate Researchers [PGRs]), BU will act as Sponsor.
 To apply please refer to the Standard Operating Procedure (SOP) for obtaining approval for BU Sponsorship and email Clinical Research.

 If applying for HRA/NHS REC, there is an online guide available which provides instructions on the use of Integrated Research Application System (IRAS).
 This online tool guides you through the process of making an application and was developed by the Medical Research Council (MRC) Regulatory Support Centre and the Health Research Authority on behalf of the IRAS Partners.

 NHS – RECORDS MANAGEMENT CODE OF PRACTICE FOR HEALTH AND SOCIAL CARE 2021: This Code of Practice sets out what people working with or in NHS organisations in England need to do to manage records correctly.

 Don’t forget in all cases you will need to complete an online ethics checklist for BU ethics approval.
 The new checklist has options from which you will need to select the route your study will go through, once submitted via the IRAS system.

 If you have any questions regarding research ethics at BU, please email Research Ethics.

-Projects that do not require NHS Research Ethics committee approval are required to obtain BU Ethics approval before the research can be undertaken.
+Projects that do not require NHS Research Ethics committee favourable opinion are required to obtain BU Ethics favourable opinion before the research can be undertaken.